Federal Aviation Administration (FAA), DOT.

 Accordingly, under the authority delegated to me by the Administrator, the FAA proposes to amend 14 CFR part 39 as follows:

 1. The authority citation for part 39 continues to read as follows: End Amendment Part

 Start Amendment Part

 2. The FAA amends § 39.13 by adding the following new airworthiness directive (AD): End Amendment Part

 GE Aviation Czech s.r.o.
 (Type Certificate previously held by WALTER Engines a.s., Walter a.s., and MOTORLET a.s.): Docket No. FAA-2017-0658; Product Identifier 2017-NE-20-AD.

 We must receive comments by November 6, 2017.

 (b) Affected ADs

-For the purpose of this AD, an engine shop visit is when the engine is overhauled or rebuilt, or the PT is disassembled.
+For the purpose of this AD, an engine shop visit is when an engine is overhauled or rebuilt.